Performance¶

 - Memcached/Redis can in some cases perform better than filesystem cache even with a single server, as it offers better general performance for operations invalidating cache.

-- However, pure read performance is slower, especially if the next points are not optimized.
+- However, pure read performance is slower, especially if the next points aren't optimized.

 - With cache being on different node(s) than web server, make sure to try to tune latency between the two.